labyrinth-ssr/FrailCPU/README.md

 ## NSCSCC Performance Test

 By default, `make vsim` will simulate RefCPU with NSCSCC functional test.
 We provide memory initialization files (`.coe`) of performance test from NSCSCC.
-For example, if you want to run CoreMark on verilated models, you can specify the `--memfile` (or `-m` for short) and set `--ref-trace` (ot `-r` for short) to empty string to disable text trace diff.
+For example, if you want to run CoreMark on verilated models, you can specify the `--memfile` (or `-m` for short) and set `--ref-trace` (or `-r` for short) to empty string to disable text trace diff.

 ```shell
 make vsim -j VSIM_ARGS='--no-status -m ./misc/nscscc/coremark.coe -r ""'